 - Professional Development: Graduates of the Civil Engineering program at Georgia Southern University will exhibit the commitment for pursuit of professional development through activities such as attaining professional licensure, actively participating in professional societies, and/or pursuing advanced studies.

 - Effective Communication and Team Work: Graduates of the Civil Engineering program at Georgia Southern University will demonstrate the ability to effectively explain and justify their engineering solutions to a range of audiences, as well as work in multi-disciplinary teams with an appreciation of diverse perspectives.

 Program Student Outcomes:

-Students completing the Civil Engineering program will be able to demonstrate:
+Students completing the Civil Engineering program will be able to demonstrate the following outcomes: